guntribam/stack-demo/README.md

 ```
 An api `processor` plays a similar role as the app `reducer`.
 It listens out for actions and processes those it is interested in.
 It is important that you use the `makeProcessor` function to export the actual processor.
 This allows for error reporting and for more advanced techniques covered later.

 Your processor can simply return data, as you see above, and this will automatically be sent back to the app as the payload of a generated `<typeName>Response` action.
-In this case the action type-name used to return the data would be `fetchFromApiResponse` (see the app [reducer](#appsrcservicefetchreducerjs) code above).
+In this case the action type-name used to return the data would be `fetchFromApiResponse` (see the [reducer](#appsrcservicefetchreducerjs) code above).

 ### _api/src/service/fetch/index.js_
 ```javascript